-The total pension liability in the June 30, 2019 actuarial valuation was determined using the entry age normal actuarial cost method and the following actuarial assumptions:
+The total pension liability in the June 30, 2020 actuarial valuation was determined using the entry age normal actuarial cost method and the following actuarial assumptions:

-Inflation 2.50% per year
+Inflation 2.25% per year

-Active Member Payroll Growth 3.25% per year
+Active Member Payroll Growth 3.00% per year

 Investment Rate of Return 7.50%

 Salary increases were based on a service-related table.
-Mortality rates for active members, retirees, survivors and disabilitants were based on RP-2014 tables for males or females, as appropriate, with slight adjustments.
-Cost of living benefit increases for retirees are assumed to be 1.25% per year for all future years.
+Mortality rates for active members, retirees, survivors and disabilitants were based on Pub-2010 General Employee Mortality table for males or females, as appropriate, with slight adjustments to fit PERA's experience.
+Cost of living benefit increases after retirement for retirees are assumed to be 1.25% per year for all future years.

-Actuarial assumptions used in the June 30, 2019, valuation were based on the results of actuarial experience studies.
+Actuarial assumptions used in the June 30, 2020, valuation were based on the results of actuarial experience studies.
 The most recent four-year experience study in the General Employees Plan was completed in 2019.
+The assumption changes were adopted by the Board and became effective with the July 1, 2020 actuarial valuation.

-The following changes in actuarial assumptions occurred in 2019:
+The following changes in actuarial assumptions occurred in 2020: